 Mike’s been fortunate enough to have worked with Apple technologies in a professional capacity for over a decade now, and he carries a wealth of knowledge and experience relating to Apple technologies in education and enterprise.
 When he first started at Apple, Mike was a Systems Engineer as a part of the US Education sales team.
 He worked with technology professionals and educators across south-central Pennsylvania and the state of West Virginia to help them get the most out of their Apple devices.
 He then later became a Senior Systems Engineer and was named Systems Engineer of the Year in 2016.
 In the fall of 2017, Mike moved to the San Francisco Bay Area and joined Apple’s national Consulting Engineering team as a specialist focused primarily on macOS deployment and management.
 He also focuses on educational assessments and security and privacy.
 Apple’s Consulting Engineering team is a small team of deep subject matter experts who work both internally and externally to support education and enterprise worldwide.
 In 2018, Mike was named Consulting Engineer of the Year, and in 2019, he became a Senior Consulting Engineer.

 Before joining Apple, Mike spoke frequently at national industry conferences including MacIT in California and Penn State MacAdmins in Pennsylvania on topics related to deployment and management of Apple devices.
 While at Apple, Mike has been fortunate enough to be able to continue to speak at industry conferences, including the Jamf Nation User Conference (JNUC) in 2019 and continuing to speak yearly at Penn State MacAdmins.

-When not at work, Mike enjoys spending time with friends, watching new content on Netflix, Hulu, etc., and exploring new restaurants.
-You can find him on Twitter at @mboylan.
+When not at work, Mike enjoys spending time with his partner and his friends, watching new content on Netflix, Hulu, etc., exploring new restaurants, and cooking.
+You can find him on LinkedIn, Twitter at @mboylan, and Instagram at @mike_boylan.